 The definitive Bonds will be registered and delivered only to Cede & Co., the nominee of The Depository Trust Company ("DTC"), pursuant to the Book-Entry-Only System described herein.
-Beneficial ownership of the Series 2020B Bonds may be acquired in denominations of \$5,000 of principal amount or integral multiples thereof.
-No physical delivery of the Series 2020B Bonds will be made to the beneficial owners thereof.
-Principal of, premium, if any, and interest on the Series 2020B Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the beneficial owners thereof.
+Beneficial ownership of the Bonds may be acquired in denominations of \$5,000 of principal amount or integral multiples thereof.
+No physical delivery of the Bonds will be made to the beneficial owners thereof.
+Principal of, premium, if any, and interest on the Bonds will be payable by the Paying Agent/Registrar to Cede & Co., which will make distribution of the amounts so paid to the participating members of DTC for subsequent payment to the beneficial owners thereof.
 See "BOOK-ENTRY-ONLY SYSTEM" herein.
-Zions Bancorporation, National Association, DBA Amegy Bank, Houston, Texas, is designated as the initial trustee (in such capacity, the "Trustee") and the initial paying agent/registrar (in such capacity, the "Paying Agent/Registrar").
-See "THE SERIES 2020B BONDS - Trustee/Paying Agent/Registrar."
+Zions Bancorporation, National Association, DBA Amegy Bank, Houston, Texas, is designated as the initial trustee (in such capacity, the "Trustee") and the initial paying agent/registrar").
+See "THE BONDS - Trustee/Paying Agent/Registrar."

-The Series 2020B Bonds are being issued pursuant to the Master Debt Resolution, adopted on January 23, 2001, as amended, (the "Master Debt Resolution"), a Supplemental Resolution adopted by the subregional board of directors of the Authority (the "Board") on December 10, 2019 (the "Twentieth Supplemental Debt Resolution"), and a pricing certificate (the "Pricing Certificate") pursuant to the authority granted by Chapter 452, Texas Transportation Code, as amended (the "Act"), and Chapters 1207 and 1371, Texas Government Code, as amended.
-The Series 2020B Bonds will be issued as Additional Senior Lien Obligations on parity with certain Outstanding Senior Lien Obligations and any future Additional Senior Lien Obligations (collectively, the "Senior Lien Obligations"), and are payable from and secured by a first and senior lien on and pledge of (i) Gross Sales Tax Revenues, (ii) Pledged Farebox Revenues and (iii) investment earnings credited to the Gross Sales Tax Revenue Fund (collectively, "Pledged Revenues").
-See "THE SERIES 2020B BONDS - Security and Source of Payment."
+The Bonds are being issued pursuant to the Master Debt Resolution, adopted on January 23, 2001, as amended (the "Master Debt Resolution"), a Supplemental Resolution adopted by the subregional board of directors of the Authority (the "Board") on October 20, 2020 (the "Twenty-First Supplemental Debt Resolution"), and a pricing certificate (the "Pricing Certificate") pursuant to the authority granted by Chapter 452, Texas Transportation Code, as amended (the "Act"), and Chapters 1207 and 1371, Texas Government Code, as amended.
+The Bonds will be issued as Additional Senior Lien Obligations on parity with certain Outstanding Senior Lien Obligations and any future Additional Senior Lien Obligations (collectively, the "Senior Lien Obligations"), and are payable from and secured by a first and senior lien on and pledge of (i) Gross Sales Tax Revenues, (ii) Pledged Farebox Revenues and (iii) investment earnings credited to the Gross Sales Tax Revenue Fund (collectively, "Pledged Revenues").
+See "THE BONDS - Security and Source of Payment."
 A sales and use tax has been levied by the Authority at the rate of 1% on all taxable transactions within the Authority's boundaries.
 See "REVENUES, EXPENSES AND INVESTMENTS" and "DEBT AND OTHER OBLIGATIONS - Outstanding Debt."
-Capitalized terms used but not otherwise defined herein have the meaning assigned to such term in the Master Debt Resolution and the Twentieth Supplemental Debt Resolution.
+Capitalized terms used but not otherwise defined herein have the meaning assigned to such term in the Master Debt Resolution and the Twenty-First Supplemental Debt Resolution.

-Proceeds of the Series 2020B Bonds, together with other funds contributed by DART, will be used for the purposes of (i) refunding the Series 2020B Refunded Obligations (defined herein) described in Schedule I and (ii) paying a portion of the costs of issuance of the Series 2020B Bonds.
-For additional information on the use of proceeds for each series of Series 2020B Bonds, please see "PLAN OF FINANCE."
+Proceeds of the Bonds, together with other funds contributed by DART, will be used for the purposes of (i) refunding the Refunded Obligations (defined herein) described in Schedule I for debt service savings and (ii) paying the costs of issuance of the Bonds.
+For additional information on the use of proceeds for the Bonds, please see "PLAN OF FINANCE."

-The Series 2020B Bonds are not subject to redemption prior to maturity.
-See "THE SERIES 2020B BONDS - Redemption."
+The Bonds are subject to redemption prior to maturity.
+See "THE BONDS - Redemption."